joakim-brannstrom/distssh/design/purpose.md

 It is a problem that remote programs that end up in an infinite loop are left behind, fork or such a simple thing as `sleep 20&`.

+## Notes

+The implementation do not have to be perfect but it should try and cover most cases.

+The implementation can ignore the case of a process that try to daemonize.
+It is practically impossible to solve without root privileges which contain the processes because the parent process is changed to init.

 # TST-early_terminate_no_processes_left
 partof: SPC-early_terminate_no_processes_left
 ###